 This title is the second edition of a descriptive guide on conducting Illinois legal research.

 See the links below for information on the Illinois courts system.
 Chicago is located in Cook County, which constitutes the First Judicial District of the Illinois Appellate Court.
 Cook County is also a single county circuit (Cook County Circuit Court).

 The Law Library subscribes to The Chicago Daily Law Bulletin (CDLB), a newspaper published on weekdays that covers Chicago, Illinois, U.S., and some international legal news.
-The print issues are shelved on the third floor of the Library in the "Living Room."
+The current print issues are shelved on the 3rd floor of the Library.
 The RSS feed from the CDLB is posted below.
-Law students in the Chicago area are also eligible for a free electronic subscription to the CDLB; please click here for more information.

 Another local legal publication is Chicago Lawyer.
-The monthly print issues are also available on the third floor of the Library in the "Living Room."
+The monthly print issues are also available on the third floor of the Library.